Home » My Child Suffers From Epilepsy: What Disability Tax Credits are Available?

 If you do believe that your child fits the criteria for the Disability Tax Credit, then you could be eligible to receive up to $2,395 per year, or $199.58 per month.
 The first step towards finding out for sure, however, is to send an application to the Canada Revenue Agency (CRA).
 Read our T2201 Disability Tax Credit Guide to find out more information.

-In order to be eligible, the doctor must agree that the condition is severe and prolonged, and impairs the child’s ability to perform daily functions.
+To be eligible, the doctor must agree that the condition is severe and prolonged and impairs the child’s ability to perform daily functions.

 Further Monetary Aid